grantcarthew/start-prototype/docs/cli/start-task.md

 1. Load and merge configuration (global + local)
 2. Find task by name or alias
-3. Determine agent (task override, `--agent` flag, or default)
+3. Determine agent using precedence rules:
+   - CLI `--agent` flag (highest priority)
+   - Task `agent` field (if configured)
+   - `default_agent` setting (fallback)
+4. Validate agent exists in configuration
-4. Load system prompt using UTD pattern:
+5. Load system prompt using UTD pattern:
    - If task has `system_prompt_*` fields → Use task's system prompt (UTD)
    - Otherwise → Use global/local `[system_prompt]` (if configured)
    - UTD supports: file, command, prompt with placeholders
-5. Load required contexts:
+6. Load required contexts:
    - Auto-includes all contexts where `required = true`
    - No `documents` array needed
    - Skips missing files (same as `start` command behavior)
    - Order: Config definition order
-6. Run task `command` if configured (UTD):
+7. Run task `command` if configured (UTD):
    - Execute in working directory
    - Capture stdout and stderr
    - Error and exit if command fails (non-zero exit code)
-7. Build prompt from task's prompt template using UTD:
+8. Build prompt from task's prompt template using UTD:
    - Load from `file` if specified
    - Execute `command` if specified
    - Process `prompt` template with placeholders